Productivity

 Part 4: Life Hacks (Biological Efficiency)

-• No Screens: 1 hour before bed.
-Blue light kills melatonin.
+• No Screens: Stop looking at your phone 1 hour before bed.
+Blue light suppresses endogenous melatonin production, destroying your deep sleep architecture.

-• Meal Prep: Decision fatigue is real.
-Don't waste willpower deciding what to eat.
-Cook on Sunday.
+• Meal Prep: Decision fatigue is a real phenomenon.
+By the end of a Friday clinic, you have made hundreds of clinical decisions; do not waste your remaining willpower deciding what to eat.
+Batch-cook your meals on Sunday.

 Conclusion